-Let me walk you through what I’ve learned.
+Allow me to explain what I’ve learned.

 1. The First Look